 - Target Audience: Ages 3 - 5 years old, enrolled in a Madison County daycare or preschool.

 - For more information, please call (618) 692-8954 ext.
 2, Diane McCullough, LPN (618) 296-6064, or Jennifer Wilke, LPN (618) 296-6081.

 - School-age children are screened as requested by the school for a fee.
 This screening does not replace an exam by the eye doctor or audiologist.

 The hearing and vision nurse goes to each daycare and pre-school in Madison County to screen (with signed parental consent) children ages 3, 4, and 5.
-If a child fails a screening test, the nurse will return at a future date to re-screen the child and the child's parent may be contacted.
+If a child fails a screening test, the nurse may return at a future date to re-screen the child and the child's parent may be contacted.
 If the child fails the re-screen test, the nurse will refer them back to their physician for further testing.

 Madison County Health Department (MCHD) started screenings in the 2001-2002 school year.
 During that year 2,809 children were screened for vision and 2,871 were screened for hearing.
 Forty-six children were referred for further testing.
-In the latest school year 2014-2015, MCHD screened 2401 children for vision and 2537 for hearing.
-Thirty-seven children were referred for further testing.
+In the latest school year 2016-2017, MCHD screened 2401 children for vision and 2454 for hearing.
+Thirty-six children were referred for further testing.

 The goal of this screening program is to identify hearing and/or vision problems.
 Early identification of problems and referral to an appropriate health care provider can reduce life-long sensory deficits.